-In partnership with Town Team Movement, it has funded two rounds of the RAC Connecting Communities Fund, contributing more than $100,000 to help Town Team projects in Western Australia.
-For more information visit rac.com.au/town-team-movement.
+In partnership with Town Team Movement, they have funded two rounds of the RAC Connecting Communities Fund, contributing more than $100,000 to help Town Team projects in Western Australia.

 The projects that RAC helped to fund in Round 2 are listed below.
 Congratulations!

 - Subiaco Street Side Gallery – local artists will transform planter boxes and bollards along Rokeby Road to bring the street to life and celebrate Subiaco’s culture and heritage.